MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/WS2012-guide/Appendix-A--Reviewing-AD-FS-Requirements.md

 When you work with other Lightweight Directory Access Protocol \(LDAP\)\-based attribute stores, you must connect to an LDAP server that supports Windows Integrated authentication.
 The LDAP connection string must also be written in the format of an LDAP URL, as described in RFC 2255.

 ### SQL Server
-For [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] to operate successfully, computers that host the Structured Query Language \(SQL\) Server attribute store must be running either Microsoft SQL Server 2005 or SQL Server 2008.
+For AD FS to operate successfully, computers that host the Structured Query Language \(SQL\) Server attribute store must be running either Microsoft SQL Server 2005 or SQL Server 2008.
 When you work with SQL\-based attribute stores, you also must configure a connection string.

 ### Custom attribute stores
 You can develop custom attribute stores to enable advanced scenarios.
 The policy language that is built into AD FS can reference custom attribute stores so that any of the following scenarios can be enhanced: